zandermax/sfdx/docs/config.md

 ## __CONFIGURATION VALUES:__

-All values may be overridden by placing any file in your projects `'config'` directory with a name containing `'sfdx-ez'` (e.g. `'config/sfdx-ez.js'` or `'config/sfdx-ez-default.json'`, etc.)
+All values may be overridden by placing any file in your projects `'config'` directory with a name containing `'sfdx'` (e.g. `'config/sfdx.js'` or `'config/sfdx-default.json'`, etc.)

 This uses the [config](https://github.com/lorenwest/node-config) package, so follow the guidelines for configuration files outlined by its documentation (i.e., make sure to export values if using a javascript file, etc.).